zfatehi/The-Non-Programmer-s-Guide-to-Python/Lesson 1.md

 ```
 >>> movies.append(movies.pop(1))
 >>> print(movies)
-['Life of Pi', "Hitchhiker's Guide to the Galaxy", 'Monty Python and the Holy Grail']
+['Monty Python and the Holy Grail', 'Nemo', "Hitchhiker's Guide to the Galaxy"]
 ```

 There you go!
 Programmers being lazy!

-But now you say, I don’t want to put that title at the end.
+But now say I don’t want to put that title at the end.
 I want to put it in the beginning!
 Let’s try again:

 ```
 >>> movies.insert(0, movies.pop(2))
 >>> print(movies)
-['Monty Python and the Holy Grail', 'Life of Pi', "Hitchhiker's Guide to the Galaxy"]
+['Nemo', 'Monty Python and the Holy Grail', "Hitchhiker's Guide to the Galaxy"]
 ```

 And we’ve done it!
+In a few deft keystrokes, we've ended up with a completely different list!